EvRT-DETR: Latent Space Adaptation of Image Detectors for Event-based Vision: Methods

+\tempname is a principled framework for adapting image-based object detectors to process temporal data.
+While specialized architectures typically are developed for event-based object detection, this approach demonstrates that strategic adaptation of mainstream detectors can achieve superior performance with minimal architectural modifications.

+The \tempname framework applies latent space adaptation principles~\cite{houlsby2019parameter,he2021towards,hu2021lora}, which enable domain adaptation through minimal changes to pre-trained models.
+The \tempname framework follows a two-stage process, and it is applicable to any object detection model with a clean separation between feature extraction and object detection modules (e.g., YOLO and DETR families).

-At the first stage, we train an RT-DETR model on individual EBC frames (\autoref{sec:ev_repr}), treating them as conventional images.
-This RT-DETR model provides a solid baseline and serves as a foundation for the second stage.
+First, we establish a solid foundation by training an object detector on individual EBC frames (\autoref{sec:ev_repr}), treating them as conventional images.
+This creates a detector with powerful spatial representation capabilities optimized for event data.

-In the second stage, we start with a pre-trained RT-DETR model from the previous stage and freeze it.
-Next, we equip it with temporal processing capabilities by inserting lightweight RNN modules into the latent space of a frozen encoder.
-Then, we train only the temporal RNN module on EBC video clips while keeping the baseline RT-DETR frozen.
+In the second stage, we transform this image-based detector into a video-capable model.
+We freeze the pre-trained detector parameters and insert lightweight RNN modules between the feature extractor and detection components.
+We train the inserted temporal modules on the EBC video object detection task while keeping the original detector frozen.
+The resulting model captures temporal dynamics across frames while preserving the powerful representation capabilities of the original detector and adding minimal computational overhead.

-This modular design has several advantages.
-First, it clearly separates spatial and temporal feature processing, allowing for a simple swap of different spatial/temporal architectures.
-Likewise, it allows for using the proven RT-DETR training strategies for the first stage, reducing hyperparameter exploration space.
-Second, freezing RT-DETR prevents RNN gradient oscillations from destabilizing the base model's performance.
-Finally, this separation allows each component to be optimized independently.
+This two-stage approach retains learned spatial representations of the original image detector while efficiently adding temporal capabilities.
+In this work, we apply \tempname to the RT-DETR model as the primary detector, resulting in the \thename model.
+Additionally, we demonstrate the generalizability of the \tempname framework using experiments with YOLOX detectors.